open-mmlab/mmpretrain/docs/tools/analysis.md

 **Description of all arguments**：

-- `json_logs` : The pathes of configs, multiple logs are feasible, separated by spaces.
+- `json_logs` : The paths of configs, multiple logs are feasible, separated by spaces.
 - `--keys` : The key fields of the logs to analyse, multiple logs are feasible, separated by spaces.
 Default to be `['loss']`.
 - `--title` : The title of picture, default to be None。
 - `--legend` : The names of legend, the number of which must be equal to `len(${JSON_LOGS}) * len(${KEYS})`.
 Default to be "${JSON_LOG}-${KEYS}".